-A federal appeals court has disappointed drug data-miners and thrilled privacy advocates when it overturned a trial-court decision and ruled in support of a New Hampshire law that aims to block the use of data on physician and other clinician prescribing patterns for drug marketing.
+A federal appeals court has upheld a New Hampshire law that aims to block the use of data on physicians and other clinicians prescribing patterns for drug-marketing purposes.

-The decision by the 1st U.S. Circuit Court of Appeals in Boston also will establish a legal precedent in a lawsuit by data-miners in Maine, where a similar law was overturned by a federal court there.
+The decision by the 1st Circuit Court of Appeals in Boston, which overturns a trial court ruling, also will establish a legal precedent in a lawsuit by data miners and the pharmaceutical industry they work for in Maine.
+There a similar law was overturned by a federal court.

-Plaintiffs in the New Hampshire case were data-miners IMS Health and Verispan, which was subsequently sold to privately held data-miner SDI Health.
-Briefs in support of the plaintiffs' position were filed by the eHealth Initiative, the National Alliance for Health Information Technology, the National Association of Chain Drug Stores, SureScripts (now SureScripts-RxHub) and Wolters Kluwer Health.
-The plaintiffs argued that the state law infringed on their free-speech rights.
+Plaintiffs in the New Hampshire case were data-miners IMS Health and Verispan, which was subsequently sold to privately held data-miner SDI.
+Briefs in support of the plaintiffs position were filed by the eHealth Initiative, the National Alliance for Health Information Technology, the National Association of Chain Drug Stores, SureScripts (now SureScripts-RxHub) and Wolters Kluwer Health.
+The plaintiffs argued that the state laws infringed their free speech rights.

-Treat said that the trial court defeat in the New Hampshire case had a chilling effect on state legislators across the country as they wrestled with whether to file bills to curb drug-industry marketing practices.
+Treat said the trial court defeat in the New Hampshire case had a chilling effect on state legislators across the country as they wrestled with whether to file bills to curb drug industry marketing practices.